dioo1461/rnw-secure-storage/README.md

 ## Features

 - Automatic overwrite on duplicate keys
 - Data is automatically purged when the app is uninstalled
-- Optional Windows Hello (biometric/PIN) integration

 ## API